HRI-AAU/DrapebotTrustAssessment/MovementTrustAssessment/README.md

 # Receive the data on your Receiver/Classifier ROS Node
 Use the MovementTrustAssessment/src/xsenseReceiver.py  as a starting point to receive the data.
+The classifier relies on some python libraries (see above).
+Make sure that you have installed Pandas, NumPy, and Tensorflow.

 The data from the published topic is defined in src/custom_msg_hri/msg/msg_hri_all_data.msg
 ```python